jmhuie/SlicerBiomech/README.md

 - Segment: Segment name.

+- Slice Index: The corresponding slice number from the untransformed Volume node.

-- Percent: Percent of segment length.
+- Percent: Percent of total segment length.

-- Length: Length of segment along the defined segmentation length.
+- Length: Length of the segment defined as the number of slices that make up the segment, multiplied by the image spacing.

 - Feret Diameter: Maximum diameter of the section.